Bits-Please-Technologies/internal-documentation/docs/project-documentation/speed-money-wise/index.md

 The requirements for this component are:

-- The componten should accept items prop in which a config array can be passed.
+- The component should accept items prop in which a config array can be passed.
 - The sidebar will generate its sidebar item based on the objects in the array.
 - The sidebar will use a permissions hook to determine if the user has the permissions to visit that route and will render based on that condition.

 ###### Client Form

-!!! note "when adding a custom fee the selected fee_id should be null in the transactions body"

 The client form will be used to register client information.
 The form will be used 3 times in the application: